 Missing Alt Tags On Images

 Adding alt tags to your images is one of the quickest and easiest technical SEO fixes you can make.
 Alt tags describe the content of images and are incredibly important for visitors who have difficulty with their sight.
 They’re also useful for other users because if an image fails to render properly, the alt tag for the image will usually be displayed.
 Alt tags also reinforce the page’s keyword by helping search engine crawlers understand the page.

 Now that you’ve tackled some technical SEO issues, you’ll now move on to improving your on-page SEO:

 The most basic way to tell people that your website’s content answers a user’s question is in the language you use.
 Each page of your website should have a unique focus keyphrase, and that phrase should appear in the title, the sub-heads, and multiple times in the body of the text.
+For example, as a web design agency in Los Angeles, it is crucial to include the keyword "Web design agency in Los Angeles" in your SEO efforts to increase visibility and attract potential clients in the area.
 But make sure that you don’t do “keyword stuffing”.
 Google does not view sites positively when they overuse focus keyphrases.
 If Google detects that you’re doing that, it can result in your entire site being demoted in SERPs.

 Title Tags & Meta Descriptions

 The title tag and meta description appear within the search engine result next to the URL.
 Title tags should be optimized to make people likely to click through to your website.
 A widely-accepted rule is for the title tag to have fewer than 60 characters, and some studies suggest that closer to 30 characters is what often results in a higher click-through rate.
 Pair your page titles with meta descriptions that give the user a clear idea that their question will be answered on that page.